Company Logo - Home Link

 [Picket Post Close in Berkshire (Martin’s Heron Station) and the Warner Bros.’
 Studios in Watford]

-Little Whinging in the first film, Harry Potter and the Philosopher’s Stone actually took place in an area called Martins Heron in Berkshire.
+Filming for Little Whinging in the first movie, Harry Potter and the Philosopher’s Stone actually took place in an area called Martins Heron in Berkshire.

 To be specific, external scenes were shot at a house in Picket Post Close (Number 12 standing in for 4 Privet Drive).